Sexual assault

-This guidance has been produced for students who have recently been sexually assaulted, which includes rape.
-It provides information that you might want to consider when making a decision about what to do next.
-Whilst the guidance is aimed at students who have been sexually assaulted recently, it also includes information about sources of support which may be useful for any student who is a survivor of sexual assault and historical sexual abuse.
+This guidance has been produced for students who have experienced sexual misconduct, which includes rape.
+It provides information that you might want to consider when deciding about what to do next.
+Whilst the guidance is aimed at recent misconduct, it also includes information about sources of support which may be useful for any student who is a survivor of sexual misconduct.

 The list below provides some steps for you to consider which are explained on this webpage.